NebulousLabs/Sia/doc/Encoding.md

 ```

 Note that this leads to some ambiguity.
 Since an `int64` and a `uint64` are
-both 8 bytes long, it is possible to encode an `int64` and succesfully decode
+both 8 bytes long, it is possible to encode an `int64` and successfully decode
 it as a `uint64`.
 As a result, it is imperative that *the decoder knows
 exactly what it is decoding*.
 Developers must rely on context to determine
 what type to decode into.